WHY THE HUNTING CONVERSATION HURTS CONSERVATION

 Keep the passion.

 SIMON ESPLEY I am a proud African of the digital tribe and am honoured to be Africa Geographic’s CEO.
-My travels in Africa are in search of wilderness, real people with interesting stories and elusive birds.
-I live in Hoedspruit, next to the Kruger National Park, with my wife Lizz and 2 Jack Russells.
-When not travelling or working I am usually on my mountain bike somewhere out there.
+My travels in Africa are searching for wilderness, real people with interesting stories and elusive birds.
+I live in Hoedspruit, next to the Kruger National Park, with my wife, Lizz and 2 Jack Russells.
+When not travelling or working, I am usually on my mountain bike somewhere out there.
 I qualified as a chartered account but found my calling sharing Africa’s incredibleness with you.
 My motto is “Live for now, have fun, be good, tread lightly and respect others.
 And embrace change”.